top of page

 14 year old QH (not a rescue)

 This is Alamo!
 Moe or "Moe Moe" for short. he is a gorgeous buckskin, quarterhorse gelding.
 We are working on teaching him that humans don't have to be scary and he is allowed to be relaxed under saddle.
 He has the best ground manners ever and he is a beautiful mover under saddle.
-We are just working on learning that you don't have to buck in the canter :) Moe's favorite activities include grazing with his girlfriend Imp, pretending he is the boss of the heard, and munching on cookies.
+We are just working on learning that you don't have to buck in the canter :) Moe's favorite activities include grazing with his girlfriend Imp, pretending he is the boss of the herd, and munching on cookies.
 Moe is currently living his best life with Annie's long time friend, Lisa in Massachusetts.

-Not a rescue, just a project!
+Not a rescue, Annie's personal horse

 This guy is one of LSO's fan favorites!
 He is the biggest goofball with such a sweet personality.
 His favorite activities include eating peppermints (top of the list by far), escaping and roaming the neighborhood, and going out on the trails.
 He has come a long way since he came home to LSO in 2019 and we are working towards showing lower level dressage!